422 Bath Road

 Beautiful burgundy pincushion flowers on nearly-black stems with a glowing white center; great on streambanks or in a moist border, doesn't like to dry out; cut back after flowering for a second flush

 Star Of Beauty Masterwort features airy cymes of burgundy pincushion flowers with white eyes and burgundy bracts rising above the foliage from early to late summer.
 The flowers are excellent for cutting.
 Its crinkled ferny pinnately compound leaves remain dark green in color throughout the season.
-The fruit is not ornamentally significant.
 The black stems are very colorful and add to the overall interest of the plant.

 Star Of Beauty Masterwort is an open herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Star Of Beauty Masterwort is recommended for the following landscape applications;